Testing in high-dimensional spiked models: Introduction

-Our analysis is based on the classical results that assume Gaussianity.
+Our analysis is based on classical results that assume Gaussian data.
 All the likelihood ratios that we study correspond to the joint densities of the solutions to the basic equation of classical multivariate statistics,